-What is kimchi pancakes made of?
+What are kimchi pancakes made of?

 Kimchi pancakes are generally made with flour, an egg, and water.
 The spices from the kimchi are what’s going to give your kimchi pancake its unique flavor because every kimchi recipe is different.

 Some recipes call for apples and carrots, and others leave it out.
 One thing for sure, kimchi can’t be made without Korean red pepper flakes called Gochugaru [Gochu-ga-ru].
 There is no substitute for this red pepper flake.

 How do you reheat kimchi pancakes?

 I find the best way to reheat these delicious pancakes is to heat them in the oven.
 This will help them become crispy instead of soggy.
 You can also pan-fry kimchi pancakes, just remember, keep the flame on low so that you don’t burn them as they are already fully cooked.
 Avoid using a microwave, this will just make them soggy and gross.

 The best way to get a thick crusty edge is to use a cast-iron skillet–It’s really the best way.

 Also, be generous if using butter or vegetable oil when frying.
 If the pan is too dry, the pancake can burn instead of caramelizing.

 Other ways to enjoy kimchi: